thespacedoctor/dryxPyramid/README.md

 | format | The format to display the data in | json, csv, plain_table, plain_text |
 | filename | Download the data in the specified `format` with this filename | |

+## View Permissions

+There are currently 6 levels of tiered view-permissions that can be added to the view decorators.
+Each level of permissions includes the acummulated permissions up to that tier.

+1. `view_everyone`: viewable by the public
+2. `view_users`: viewable by logged in users
+3. `edit_users`: viewable by users with the `edit_users` permissions
+4. `superuser`: viewable by users with `superuser` permissions
+5. `admin`: viewable by users with `admin` permissions
+6. `superadmin`: viewable by users with `superadmin` permissions